-The adopted 2045 Long Range Transportation Plan (LRTP) may be amended prior to the five-year cycle in order to add, remove or modify a transportation project in the Cost Feasible and Needs Plan elements.
+The adopted 2045 Long Range Transportation Plan (LRTP) may be amended during the five-year cycle in order to add, remove or modify a transportation project in the Cost Feasible and Needs Plan elements.
 An amendment is a formal revision that requires public review and comment.
 All changes to the LRTP must also demonstrate fiscal constraint (23 CFR 450.104).

-The TPO plans to conduct a call for 2045 LRTP Amendments on or before April 15, 2022.
-Project amendments from local jurisdictions and Florida Department of Transportation (FDOT) will be due to the TPO by May 13, 2022.
-The process will involve an email notification to all four jurisdictions, FDOT the and the general public.
+The TPO conducted a call for 2045 LRTP Amendments on April 18, 2022 to local jurisdictions and Florida Department of Transportation (FDOT).
+Any proposed LRTP amendments are due to the TPO by May 20, 2022.
+The process involved an email notification to all four jurisdictions and FDOT.